 Annie Kendall died in Thornbury on 31st December 1941 aged 60 probate was granted to Howard Elwell Knight, a carpenter.

 Denis Wilfred Thompson.
 We have not had access to the deeds of this house and so it is not possible to determine many of the people who lived in it from this time.
 However we believe that Denis and Norah Lily Thompson may have moved into the house after their marriage on July 20th 1926.
 The electoral records certainly show that Denis Wilfred Thompson lived in Castle Street by 1927, although his wife does not appear in the electoral roll at that time.
+The General and Special Rate Book of 1934 shows that Denis rented this property from H. Knight until 21st July 1934.
 In 1935 Denis and Lily both gave their addresses as the High Street, which implies they moved about that time.
 Click here to read about the Thompson family.

 The electoral register of 1954 has the house numbers so we know that Dora Braunton and James Braunton lived 32 Castle Street.
 We have no information about this couple.